Mass media in the United Arab Emirates: Internet and social media

 On March 6 of 2018, the National Media Council, the UAE's main regulatory body regarding all media content and operations, announced new guidelines for UAE social media influencers.
 These guidelines state that a situation wherein a creator blogs or only discusses personal experiences is exempt from regulation, but that any type of promotion or advertising requires a license of approval from the NMC.
 Director General of the NMC, Mansour Al-Mansouri states that "[these] new regulations are part of the council’s plan to promote and develop an advanced legislative and regulatory environment for the UAE media sector".

 In November 2019, the UAE announced 49 artists, seven from each emirate, will help create the country's national logo, as part of its national branding.

 In March 2020 following the COVID-19 outbreak, social networking channels and video streaming services, achieved a double-digit growth in the number of users, according to the UAE's telecoms regulator.
 YouTube saw a 16 per cent month-on-month increase in users during March, whereas Facebook and Twitter experienced 17 per cent and 22 per cent monthly increases.
 Other social media platforms to see a surge were Instagram, which saw a 12 per cent jump, while Snapchat recorded a 9 per cent rise in monthly users.
 Among OTT platforms, Amazon Prime subscribers increased 44 per cent last month, whereas its rival Netflix registered a 26 per cent jump in user numbers.
 Research by Dubai-headquartered research and digital agency Global Media Insight revealed that Google-owned YouTube had 8.65 million users in February.
 It was followed by Facebook and Instagram with 7.88 million and 6.68 million users.

 The nationwide lockdown contributed to the increasing social media usage, video conferencing and networking according to Francis Kalarickal, director of Global Media Insight.

-As of 2024, the number of social media user identities in the UAE exceeds the total population of 10.24 million, demonstrating the significant role of social media in the daily lives of UAE citizens.